 The contribution of the Republic of Croatia to euro area monetary aggregates does not represent the monetary aggregates of the Republic of Croatia.
 The concept of residency is the one of the euro area.
 Due to the consolidation within the MFI sector on the level of euro area countries the aggregate M3 could become smaller than M2.

-Consolidated balance sheet of monetary financial institutions end of period, million EUR
+Consolidated balance sheet of monetary financial institutions

 Table B1 Consolidated balance sheet of monetary financial institutions